Don’t Let a Chipped or Broken Tooth

 1. Call an emergency dentist.

 Make this your first priority or have your partner, family member, or friend do the calling while you follow the next steps.
 Ideally, you should try to see a dentist within an hour of the tooth being knocked out.
+If the tooth can’t be saved, other options may include partial dentures or dental implants.

 2. Remove the tooth by the crown – do not touch the root.